BCS: Helping business clients with opportunities and through crises since 1995

 - Election Law

 Michael also is a frequent writer and speaker.
-He has lectured at several continuing legal education seminars, primarily focusing upon LLCs, partnership taxation, various matters pertaining to the operation of LLCs and corporations, and ethics.
+He has lectured at scores of continuing legal education seminars, primarily focusing upon LLCs, partnership taxation, various matters pertaining to the operation of LLCs and corporations, and ethics.
 Michael has been a co-author of the materials provided at each seminar.
 From January 2001 until October 2011, Michael served as an adjunct professor of business law, ethics, media law, entrepreneurial law and organizational leadership for graduate and undergraduate courses at Reinhardt University.
-During recent years, he has been a guest speaker Emory University School of Law for various courses and seminars., He also has been a featured speaker regarding various business concerns at events sponsored by other groups as well, including chambers of commerce and insurance and financial planning organizations.
+He has been a guest speaker at Emory University School of Law for various courses and seminars.
+He also has been a featured speaker regarding various business concerns at events sponsored by other groups as well, including chambers of commerce and insurance and financial planning organizations.